Today I got my car back from a collision repair shop. It was gone for an exact month due to an accident in January.

 1. To cling only to Him

-My sweet friend Natalie Dodd, who is a freshmen in college this year, described her journey of comfort with me this fall.
+My sweet friend Natalie Dodd, who is a freshman in college this year, described her journey of comfort with me this fall.
 She is miles away from home without any of her family members.
 She is at Liberty University chasing after God’s heart most passionately and clinging onto Him as her Power Source!
 While I was at CFAW (College for a Weekend) in September, I struggled thinking about leaving my family for college.
 I, personally, am extremely close to my family and love the place I get to call home.
 Natalie reminded me that leaving home for college is one of the first steps of growing up.
 College is a time when you leave comfort for the call of Christ.
 I am no longer worried about leaving home.
 God has been teaching me that He alone is where my identity and comfort can be found.
 I am not going to find true joy in my family, friends, home, church, grades, pictures, blog posts, abilities, or appearances.
 A prom date or boyfriend will not fill my cup up with God’s unwavering peace either.

 While all of those things can be used for good and even Godly purposes, they cannot fill my longing for God Himself.